sduoase/STAR_DICES/README.md

 5. Upload your branch to the GitHub repository `git push -u origin branch_name`
 6. Create a pull request selecting the branch you have just created (as compare) `https://github.com/sduoase/STAR_DICES/compare`
 7. Wait for code review and approval

-# Running the project
-First run the celery worker which will handle likes/dislikes asynchronously `celery -A monolith.celeryApp.worker.celery worker`, then start the web server `flask run`